RobertDVarley/FormaStory/README.md

 What you have to do is now make a <form> capable of collecting the correct information so that the newly crafted story makes sense!

-Note: Save your code as you follow the steps to see your progress!

-If you get stuck during this project, check out the project walkthrough video which can be found in the help menu.****